Adam's Station |

 Camp Trousdale

 A CSA training camp.
-The only permanent barracks in the state that were built for Confederate troops were located here.
+The only permanent Confederate barracks built in the state was located here.
 Marker on TN 109, three miles southeast of Mitchell.
 The Cold Springs School (1857) was used as the camp hospital.
 Originally located about 2.5 miles northwest of town towards Mitchellville, the structure was moved in 1975 to Richland Park in Portland, now operated as a museum by the Highland Rim Historical Society.
 The town was originally named Richland.

 James McCain's Station